|

 (and when).

-Keeping the crew through their paces while retaining a relatively light atmosphere, Brian was a pretty cool AD (he also was an AD on Lower Learning, on which Dick and I worked).
+Keeping the crew through their paces while retaining a relatively light atmosphere, Brian was a pretty cool AD (he also was an AD on

-At one point Brian had a song stuck in his head, but couldn't remember one of the words bridging a lyric; realizing what song about which he was struggling, I simply said the line, "The first time ever I saw your face," to which he gratefully realized the word
+At one point Brian had a song stuck in his head, but couldn't remember one of the words bridging a lyric; realizing what song over which he was struggling, I simply said the line, "The first time ever I saw your face," to which he gratefully realized the word

 ever

-was the one he could not recall.
+was the word he could not recall.

 Thanfully we were inside when they first began to use it, and until they chose not to use it any longer, so that went onto the voucher.
-J

 As the evening wore on, the air on the set eventually got very very close, hot and stuffy, to the point I began not merely to drowse but slightly visibly hallucinate.